Co-Executive Director, Programming and Operations

 Merida serves on the boards of Boston University, WBUR, the Kaiser Family Foundation, the Philip Merrill College of Journalism, and the Wallace House at the University of Michigan.

-He lives in Silver Spring, Md., with his wife, the writer Donna Britt.
+He lives in Los Angeles, with his wife, the writer Donna Britt, and youngest son.

 Debra Adams Simmons